coralogix/integrations-docs/integrations/filebeat/README.rst

 Installation
 ------------

-For quick setup of ``Filebeat`` on your server you can use prepared scripts.
+For quick setup of ``Filebeat`` on your server you can use prepared `scripts <https://github.com/coralogix/integrations-docs/tree/master/integrations/filebeat/scripts>`_.

 Go to the folder with your ``Filebeat`` configuration file **(filebeat.yml)** and execute **(as root)**: